top of page

 Transportation Mode: Bus & Walking

 Embark on a journey of ecological transformation with the Elizabeth River Project, a local nonprofit championing the restoration of the Elizabeth River through innovative education and hands-on projects.
-This tour kicks off at Paradise Creek Nature Park, a 40-acre urban oasis in Portsmouth, born from a partnership with the City and reimagined from a former Superfund site into the city’s third-largest public park.
+This tour kicks off at Paradise Creek Nature Park, a 40-acre urban oasis in Portsmouth, born from a partnership with the City and reimagined from a former dumping grounds surrounded by superfund sites into the city’s third-largest public park.
 Stroll through forested trails and restored wetlands nestled within a bustling industrial harbor, just steps from residential neighborhoods, and hear the inspiring tale of how this land was reclaimed to foster healthy shores and vibrant recreation along the Elizabeth River.
+Then, cross the river to Norfolk for an exclusive visit to the cutting-edge Ryan Resilience Lab, a 6,500-square-foot marvel, that opened in May 2024 and was designed by Work Program Architects, in collaboration with Stromberg/Garrigan & Associates, as a global beacon for coastal resilience.
+Explore this nationally acclaimed hub—where environmental research, community events, and the arts converge—and marvel at its sustainable features, from eco-friendly green roofs and solar power to rainwater cisterns and a redeveloped living shoreline that replaced an aging bulkhead.
+With its educational park and dock, the Lab teaches coastal communities worldwide how to combat sea-level rise and shrink their carbon footprint, offering a visionary model for harmonizing urban life with nature’s renewal.

 HRSD SWIFT Research Center Tour